trashbirdecology/luisdva.github.io/_posts/2017-10-24-dogs-vs-cats.md

 BEST estimates the difference in means between two groups (expressed as the mean differences of the marginal posterior distributions) and provides a probability distribution over the difference.
 From this distribution of credible values we consider the mean value as our best guess of the actual difference and a Highest Density Interval (HDI) as the range where the actual difference is, with X% credibility (e.g. 95 or 99%).
 If the HDI does not include zero, then zero is not a credible value for the difference of means between groups.

 Although I didn’t go into it, BEST also provides complete distributions of credible values for the effect size, standard deviations and their difference, and the normality of the data.
-Read more about BEST [here](http://www.dataminingapps.com/2016/03/update-your-beliefs-a-bayesian-approach-to-two-sample-comparison/ "BEST overview"), [here](http://docs.pymc.io/notebooks/BEST.html "python implementation"), and in this puppy-themed [book](https://sites.google.com/site/doingbayesiandataanalysis/) by J.K.
+Read more about BEST [here](http://www.dataminingapps.com/2016/03/update-your-beliefs-a-bayesian-approach-to-two-sample-comparison/ "BEST overview"){:target="_blank"}, [here](http://docs.pymc.io/notebooks/BEST.html "python implementation"){:target="_blank"}, and in this puppy-themed [book](https://sites.google.com/site/doingbayesiandataanalysis/){:target="_blank"} by J.K.
 Kruschke himself.

 {% highlight r %}
 # separate vectors for t tests